-T years."
-2 In the history of the present illness, there's 3 reference to "vomiting" and "loose stools" and "speech 4 becoming slurred" and "becoming increasingly drowsy" and 5 she was felt to have subclinical seizures.
-And then 6 there's a reference to the medication, which lists all 7 the medication given, apart from the midazolam.
-8 There is a record of the serum sodium dropping to 9 121 and when that happened.
+1 years."
+2 In the history of the present illness, there's reference to "vomiting" and "loose stools" and "speech becoming slurred" and "becoming increasingly drowsy" and she was felt to have subclinical seizures.
+And then there's a reference to the medication, which lists all the medication given, apart from the midazolam.
+There is a record of the serum sodium dropping to 121 and when that happened.
 There's a guery about 10 inappropriate ADH secretion, but not the other potential 11 query about fluid overload and so forth.
 Then it 12 records when the brainstem tests were carried out and 13 fulfilled.
-Under "investigations", it says that it is 14 coming accompanied by her chart.
-The clinical diagnosis 15 is given as "cerebral oedema, secondary to 16 status epilepticus", with a query over "underlying 17 encephalitis".
-And then over the page, the clinical 18 problems are to be listed in order of importance, and 19 there's space for four of them.
-And they are listed 20 in the order of: 21 "Cerebral oedema, status epilepticus, inappropriate 22 ADH secretion [and a query over] viral encephalitis.
-23 It's not entirely clear what time that form was 24 filled in and there may be a difference here between 25 Dr Webb and Dr Steen as to whether there was discussion
+Under "investigations", it says that it is coming accompanied by her chart.
+The clinical diagnosis 14 is given as "cerebral oedema, secondary to 15 16 status epilepticus", with a query over "underlying encephalitis".
+And then over the page, the clinical 18 problems are to be listed in order of importance, and there's space for four of them.
+And they are listed in the order of: "Cerebral oedema, status epilepticus, inappropriate ADH secretion [and a query over] viral encephalitis.
+It's not entirely clear what time that form was filled in and there may be a difference here between between them before that was done.
+But given that treated Claire, is that form something that should have been discussed, so far as you consider it, between